web3privacy/grants/README.md

 ### Readiness: 30%

-# ⛲︎ Privacy-centric dedicated media
+# ⛲︎ Production of interviews and documentaries
 Privacy as a human right could protect humans from government surveillance, redefine corporate-personal relations, and significantly reduce surveillance capitalism.
 In other words, accelerate decentralization on both practical and philosophical levels.
 Moreover, it will lead to thousands of saved human lives in non-democratic countries.

 Pursuing our mission to **make decentralized privacy known and accessible to billions of people** we will realize a series of interviews and documentaries with a professional film crew.